Carl Frampton

-Carl Frampton MBE (born 21 February 1987) is a former professional boxer from Northern Ireland who competed from 2009 to 2021.
-He held world championships in two weight classes, including the WBA (Unified) and IBF super-bantamweight titles between 2014 and 2016, and the WBA (Super) featherweight title from 2016 to 2017.
-He also held the WBO interim featherweight title in 2018.
-At regional level, he held the European and Commonwealth super-bantamweight titles between 2011 and 2014.
+Carl Frampton MBE (born 21 February 1987) is a Northern Irish former professional boxer who competed from 2009 to 2021.
+He held world championships in two weight classes, including the IBF super bantamweight title from 2014 to 2016, the Super version of the WBA super bantamweight title in 2016, and the Super version of the WBA (Super) featherweight title from 2016 to 2017.

 By winning the featherweight world title in 2016, Frampton became the first boxer from Northern Ireland to have held world titles in two weight classes.
-This earned him Fighter of the Year awards from The Ring magazine, the Boxing Writers Association of America and ESPN.
+This earned him Fighter of the Year awards from The Ring magazine, the Boxing Writers Association of America, and ESPN.

-In December 2019, Frampton was ranked as the world's fourth-best active super-featherweight by BoxRec and fifth-best active featherweight by The Ring.
-He retired after losing in his WBO junior-lightweight title fight against Jamel Herring.
+Frampton retired from boxing after losing in his WBO junior-lightweight title fight against Jamel Herring.

+Early life

+Frampton was the middle child among three siblings.
+He grew up in Tiger's Bay, an inner-city area marked by a history of conflict between Catholics and Protestants.
+His family belonged to the working class; his mother worked in shopping centers while his father served as a leisure center attendant.
+Despite their financial constraints, Frampton's parents ensured that he and his siblings had enough food and kept up with the latest trends.
+From a young age, Frampton developed a keen interest in boxing and frequently visited the Midland Boxing Club located near his home.
+At first, his small stature prevented him from training at the club, but his determination led him to return the very next day, where he soon discovered a deep passion for the sport.

 Amateur career

 Amateur boxing in both the Republic of Ireland and Northern Ireland is governed by the Irish Amateur Boxing Association.
 As an amateur, Frampton fought out of the Midland Boxing Club in Tiger's Bay and won the Irish senior flyweight title in 2005 and added the Irish featherweight title in 2009, beating David Oliver Joyce in the final.

 He also claimed a silver medal at the 2007 European Union Amateur Boxing Championships in Dublin, losing to France's Khedafi Djelkhir in the final.

-Frampton is one of Ireland's most successful amateur boxers of recent years, winning 114 of his fights and losing only 11 times.
+Frampton is one of Ireland's most successful amateur boxers of recent years.
+He had an approximate record of 130 wins and 50 losses.

 Later commenting on his decision to box for the Irish team, Frampton, who grew up in a Unionist area of Belfast, said "I get asked all the time, 'would you have liked to have boxed for Great Britain?'
 And the answer is 'no'.
 I was looked after by Irish boxing from pretty much 11 years old and was very proud to box for Ireland."
 He added, "it's very humbling to know that so many people are supporting me from all over Ireland and mainland UK."